iqbalhasandev/laravel-vue-project-debuger-disable/readme.md

 <hr/>

-- Go to your .env file then paste this code
+- Go to your .env file then add this line of code

   ```
     MIX_ENV_MODE=${APP_DEBUG}